William Gregory, Ph.D.

 Professional Background

 Dr. William P. Gregory joined the Clarke faculty in 2008.
-Previously, he taught in the Religious Studies Department at the University of Dayton in Ohio, and with the Christian Brothers in The Gambia, West Africa, through the US Peace Corps.
+Previously, he taught in the Religious Studies Department at the University of Dayton and with the Christian Brothers in The Gambia, West Africa, through the US Peace Corps.
 His research interests include the theology of mission, religious epistemology, intellectual challenges to religious faith, and Western culture as a context for Christian mission.
-Gregory is active in the American Society of Missiology (ASM) and currently serves as an associate editor of the journal, Missiology: An International Review.
-From 2010-2011, he served as President of the Association of Professors of Mission (APM).
+He served as President of the Association of Professors of Mission in 2011 and edited Go Forth: Toward a Community of Missionary Disciples (Orbis, 2019), a collection of Pope Francis’s teachings on mission.
+He has published articles in the International Bulletin of Mission Research and the International Review of Mission.

 Courses Taught